 Dialogues on Disability: Shelley Tremain Interviews Julie Maybee Redux

 Julie Maybee will be the first presenter in Philosophy, Disability and Social Change, the outstanding, free, and open access conference that will take place December 9th-11th.
-The Dialogues on Disability interview with Maybee that appears below was originally posted on Discrimination and Disadvantage in July 2018.
-Julie Maybee’s latest book is entitled Making and Unmaking […]
+The Dialogues on Disability interview with Maybee that appears below was originally posted on the now-defunct Discrimination and Disadvantage blog in July 2018.
+Julie Maybee’s latest book is entitled […]

 Andrea J. Pitts Reviews My Book